doubleirish/mybatis-spring-boot/captions.md

  src\main\groovy\com\example\dao\UserDao.groovy
 ```
 - If you enable Groovy compilation in your project,
+- then you can use the @Select annotation in a groovy class like this one.
-- then you can use @Select annotation with the handy triple-quote feature
+- Now you can use the handy triple-quote groovy syntax to supplu multi-line contents to the @Select annotation
 - This allows you to paste in large SQL queries right into your code.

 #### demo wrap up

-- We only covered the @Select annotation here.
+- Because of time constraints We only covered the @Select annotation here.
-- but there equivalent annotations for INSERT, UPDATES and DELETES
+- but there equivalent annotations for the SQL INSERT, UPDATE and DELETE commands.
 - there's also a powerful  dynamic sql feature whe=ich we'' cover in the next set of slides'
 #Demo End - Slides Begin

 ### MyBatis Mapping Choices
-MyBatis provides two main approaches for mapping between Java objects and Database tables
+in the Demo we saw how to use the @select annotation for  mapping between Database tables and Java objects.
-- For mapping relatively simple tables and queries, I typically use the @ Annotation option.
+-  I typically use the @ Annotation option for mapping relatively simple tables and queries
-like the @Select annotation shown here.
-- For dealing with more complex tables
+-   when dealing with more complex mapping where want want to map to nested classes
-or if we want to use advanced features like Dynamic SQL
+or if we want to   Dynamic SQL
-then I'd suggest the XML based mapping
+then I'd suggest taking a look at the Mybatis's XML based mapping which we 'll look at next.
-- We'll take a more in-depth look at both of these options next.

 ### XML Mapping
-- XML based mapping is a little trickier
-- since the SQL statements are no longer co-located with our interface
+- With XML based mapping the SQL statements are no longer co-located with our interface class
 but placed in a separate XML file.
-- There are three main parts to this
+- There are three main parts to this mapping
-- firstly a Book class is used to store the results of the findAllBooks() query
+- firstly a Book model class is used to store the results of the findAllBooks() query
-we had an interface
--  just like before used to define the DAO (Data Access Object) operations
+- an interface  is  used to define the DAO (Data Access Object) operations , just like before
-- whats differerent,  is that we have a new XML file which defines the mapping from database query  results to Java fields.
+- Finally we   have a new XML file which defines the mapping from database query  results to Java fields.

 ### Dynamic SQL
-- One reason for choosing the XML based mapping
+- One reason for choosing the XML based mapping in MyBatis
 is if you need to dynamically change the SQL at runtime.

 - An example of a situation where Dynamic SQL could be used
 is for a Web Search form with a number of optional fields.

+-in this case we don't know which fields are relevant to the search until the user submits the form

-- We can use the MyBatis <if> tags
-to optionally include SQL predicates
+- We can use the MyBatis <if> tags to optionally include SQL predicates
 when certain optional fields in the Java search form object are populated

-- In this case, depending on what fields were populated, we could have
+- Depending on what fields were populated, we could have
 three different SQL SELECT statements generated.
-- when a "first name" was included
+- when a "first name" was included in the search form
-- or a last name
+- or when a last name was included
-- or both names
+- or when both names were included

-### Annotations vs XML
-Given a choice between XML and Annotation based implementations, which should you choose?
-- My advice would be to use annotation based mapping where possible
-as these are generally easy to write and understand.
-- If the queries you want to use are more complicated,
-in that they require dynamic SQL or collections or nested-selects
-then you'll need to use XML based mappers
-which are more verbose but also more powerful.
-- The SQL centric approach adopted by MyBatis
-has a number of advantages for the developer
-which we'll take a look at in the next slides.

 ### Advantages